Passengers are carried on Scottish Citylink services subject to the following terms and conditions.

 Concession passengers MUST provide their Entitlement card number (see below) when making the booking and MUST present their Entitlement card to the driver along with their valid reservation/ticket when boarding.

 Some citylink/megabus journeys do not offer free concession travel: Certain journeys on service 900 (Edinburgh-Glasgow) are not eligible, see publicity for further information.
-Travel to/from England, Wales or Northern Ireland is not eligible and no journeys on the Citylink Air service between Glasgow and Edinburgh Airport are eligible.
+Travel to/from England, Wales or Northern Ireland is not eligible.

 12. The period during which you can use a ticket